TheBrokenBusCompany/BrokenBus-server/README.md

 ### MySQL

-MySQL connection must be set up in the [database.config](database.config) file.
+MySQL connection must be set up in the [secrets.json](secrets.json) file.
+The server used must have the [set up script](SQL/script.sql) run on it.

 ### Python